rktjmp/lush.nvim/CREATE.md

 [LushBuild](lush_build.md).
 It provides some built in tools to export your colorscheme to:

-- VimL (for use with Vim, or Neovim)
+- Vim Script (for use with Vim, or Neovim)
 - Lua, with extension hooks to provide end-user configuration
 - Various terminal emulators